 How to form an LLC

 - Pick a name for your LLC.
 Your name must be unique in your state, so check an online business name database before choosing.
-The business name must also end with “LLC,” its entity type.
-Once you choose a name, no other company can use that exact same name in your state.
+The business name must also end with “LLC,” its business entity type.
+Once you choose a name, no other company can use that exact name in your state.